mrkplt/hex-flower/README.md

 - **Tile Library**: Add tiles to your library to drag onto the flower.
 - **Save/Load**: Save your hex flower configurations and load them later.
 - **Printing**: Print your hex flower directly from the application.
-- **Multiple Sizes**: Choose between 2, 3, or 4 hexes to a side for your flower.
+- **Multiple Sizes**: Choose between Small (2 hexes), Medium (3 hexes), or Large (4 hexes) flower layouts.
 - **Tile Management**:
   - Drag tiles from the library to the hex grid
   - Remove tiles by dragging them to the trashcan
   - Save custom tiles for future use
+- **Layout Management**:
+  - Change layout sizes with confirmation dialog when tiles are present
+  - Reset hexes when changing layouts
+  - Maintain tile library across layout changes

 ## Technical Stack